 The famous Birdman Rally sees courageous competitors hurtle themselves over the Yarra in the name of supporting various charities, while face-painting, drumming workshops and silent discos make it fun for the whole family.

 Australia’s biggest and best comedy festival returns, with laughs aplenty.
-The festival runs from 29 March to 23 April at venues across the city.
+The festival runs from 25 March to 19 April 2026 at venues across the city – and this year is celebrating its 40th birthday!

 Buy tickets online.